Jantien’s take on UK Games Expo Press Night: Like dangling a carrot in front of a donkey.

 The design of the game screams of Magic The Gathering and the designer explained the game to me.
 The game mechanics allow for a 2 to 4 player game where all players can play their creature cards by paying for them with their starting Gold.
 The creatures have a defined attack range of a certain amount of squares forward and or sideways.
 All creatures also have a defence number and when the attack number is higher than the defence number the creature dies.
 So far so good.
-While playing the game, the mechanics reminded me of a mix of chess and Hearthstone, and when the designer added in all all the extras (double attacks, moving creatures sideways) the game got slightly confusing.
-There clearly has been a lot of thought put into this game but I found that for the amount of rules there were, there wasn’t a lot of added value of those rules to the game play.
+While playing the game, the mechanics reminded me of a mix of chess and Hearthstone, and when the designer added in all the extras (double attacks, moving creatures sideways) the game got slightly confusing.
+There clearly has been a lot of thought put into this game but I found that for the number of rules there were, there wasn’t a lot of added value of those rules to the gameplay.
 If there were fewer rules the gameplay would be very similar.
 I felt I could easily break the game by trying to play things that were not dictated by rules and by challenging the rules that were there and their addition to the gameplay.
 I would need to spend longer with Fellbound to get to grips with its complexities.

 UK Games Expo: Towers of the Sun